The users you've created or imported can be sorted into an organizational structure.

 1 How it works

-Positions allow you to define the structure of your organization.
-A position is assigned to a user and to a job description.
+Positions define the structure of your organization.
+A position is assigned to a user and to a job.

-Job descriptions define the competencies you need to perform a job.
-A position is assigned to a job description so you know what job the user in that position is performing.
-You might have many positions (Benefits Administrator 1, Benefits Administrator 2, Benefits Administrator 3, etc.) that are all linked to the same job profile (Benefits Administrator).
+Jobs define the library items you need to perform a job.
+A position is assigned to a job so you know what job the user in that position is performing.
+You might have many positions (Benefits Administrator 1, Benefits Administrator 2, Benefits Administrator 3, etc.) that are all linked to the same job (Benefits Administrator).

 Departments are containers for positions.
 Put positions in departments to organize them.
 A position can only be in one department.